smartsupp/smartsupp.github.io/_docs/examples/multilanguage-chat-box.md

 ## Modify multiple languages

-You can modify more languages in the same file if you have multilanguage website.
-All you need to do is to expand code below using `conditions` and check your site URL for language.
-Based on that language you can choose translations you need.
-So in example below you could loog for `/en/` or `/de/` in your URL.
+If you have multilanguage website you can modify more languages in the same `.js` file.
+Expand code below using `conditions` and check your site URL for language code.
+Based on language you can choose translations you need.
+In this example you would look for `/en/` or `/de/` in your URL.

 * `http://example.com/en/`
 * `http://example.com/de/`